Paul Ukena: Personal life and teaching career

 After the 1970s, Ukena's performances became rarer as he devoted his time to teaching.
-After graduation from Juilliard, he joined the faculty, where he remained until 1961, when he joined the music faculty at Sarah Lawrence College in Yonkers, New York, where he taught until his retirement in 1989.
-While on the faculty at Juilliard, he was in the Juilliard Opera Theater's production of the first English translation of Rossini's "Count Ory" which hadn't been seen in the U.S. since 1831.
+After graduation from the Juilliard School, he joined the faculty, where he remained until 1961, when he joined the music faculty at Sarah Lawrence College in Yonkers, New York, where he taught until his retirement in 1989.
+While on the faculty at Juilliard, he was in the Juilliard Opera Theater's production of the first English translation of Rossini's Count Ory which hadn't been seen in the U.S. since 1831.
 The production's sets and special effects were by Saul Steinberg.
-He was a guest artist with the Laurentian String Quartet in 1984 in a concert at SLC performing music by Mozart, Bartok, and Schoek.
+He was a guest artist with the Laurentian String Quartet in 1984 in a concert at SLC performing music by Mozart, Bartók, and Othmar Schoeck.
 He also taught on the faculty of the Mannes College of Music in the 1970s.
 At Mannes he directed several opera productions, including stagings of Gian Carlo Menotti's The Old Maid and the Thief, Carl Maria von Weber's Abu Hassan, and the United States premiere of Wolfgang Fortner's Corinna (with an English translation by Ukena) at the 92nd Street Y in 1972.

-Ukena's wife, Meta Ukena, was a music teacher for Pelham Public Schools in Pelham, New York where the couple resided for thirty-five years.
-They had five children.
-Ukena died of heart failure on March 10, 1991 at Hunterdon Medical Center in New Jersey while visiting a daughter in Lebanon, New Jersey.
+Ukena's wife, Meta Ukena, was a music teacher for Pelham Public Schools in Pelham, New York, where the couple resided for thirty-five years.
+They had five children, among them the actor Paul Edgar Ukena Jr. Ukena Sr. died of heart failure on March 10, 1991, at Hunterdon Medical Center in New Jersey while visiting a daughter in Lebanon, New Jersey.
 Just prior to his death, he and his wife had moved to Mount Vernon, New York.
+Ukena died at Hunterdon Medical Center in Flemington, New Jersey.